 The United Nations Secretary-General Dr. Kurt Waldheim neared the end of his thirteen-nation tour of?

-The United Nations Secretary-General Dr. Kurt Waldheim neared the end of his thirteen-nation tour of Africa on Thursday (28 February) with a visit to Liberia.
+Background: The United Nations Secretary-General Dr. Kurt Waldheim neared the end of his thirteen-nation tour of Africa on Thursday (28 February) with a visit to Liberia.

 He conferred with Liberian President William Tolbert and Libarian Foreign Minister Charles Cecil Dennis.
 Dr. Waldheim emphasised -- during these talks -- that the independence movement in Africa could not be completed until the 30 million Africans living under colonial rule were granted "their inalienable rights" and the last traces of apartheid and racial discrimination were removed from the continent.